Frequently Asked Dental Questions – Port Charlotte, FL

 If the pain is due to something caught between your teeth, you can probably resolve the issue yourself with dental floss.
 Otherwise, tooth pain should be treated as an emergency if it turns severe or if it lasts more than a couple of days.
 We can arrange a same-day appointment to evaluate your tooth to see if a root canal or another procedure is needed.

 Do You Take My Insurance?

-We are in-network with Cigna and Premier Group.
+We are in-network with Premier Group.
 We may accept other plans as well, so please call with your insurance information to confirm.